 It is clear that trees are essential for life on Earth; not only do they provide us with resources but they also offer a unique connection to our past and present environment.
-We should be grateful for these ancient beings who have been here long before us - let's make sure we protect them so future generations can benefit from their wisdom too!</p environment: Trees can adapt to their environment and can even change their behavior in order to survive.
+We should be grateful for these ancient beings who have been here long before us $\hat{a} \in$ "let's make sure we protect them so future generations can benefit from their wisdom too!

+#7.
+Trees can adapt to their environment: Trees can adapt to their environment and can even change their behavior in order to survive.